johnwry/johnwry.github.io/content/studies/books/Philemon.md

 ​	*be with your spirit.*

 ===

 # I. Philemon Outlined

 # A. Introduction

+## Main Characters

+### Paul - Never been to Colossae but Philemon was probably a disciple from the school of Tyrannus in Ephesus.
+3 months + 2 years. acts 19:8-10

+### Philemon - only mentioned in this book.
+Slave owner.
+Believers met in his house so we conclude he was probably wealthy.
+Model Christian and a great blessing to Paul.

+### Onesimus - 1 Corinthians 7:21-24

 ### 1. The letter of Philemon is short but the content of this short letter is very profound.